01 Apr 250 hrs entry-level Teacher training course

 This training is registered with Yoga Alliance.

-Ameriga, E-RYT500, MSc in Anthropology and Development (London School of Economics) and currently MA candidate in Yoga Studies (University of Venice), is an avid student of Eastern Philosophies and soteriological disciplines since a young age.
+Ameriga, E-RYT500, MSc in Anthropology and Development (London School of Economics) and MA in Yoga Studies (University of Venice), is an avid student of Eastern Philosophies and soteriological disciplines since a young age.

 Feeling a strong attraction to Asian cultures, she pursued her first University Degree in Oriental Languages and Cultures, and was introduced to Asian philosophies during her undergraduate studies.
 She spent her early youth living and traveling across different East Asian countries and at the age of 25, while living in Burma, she begun to practice vipassana meditation A few years later she was introduced to physical yoga.
 It was love at first asana and since then she has studied with profoundly inspiring teachers and collected over 2000 hours of formal trainings.
 She can be found on the students’ mat during the winter months every year, when she devotes her time to sadhana and research.